From Competitor to Team Member

-Todd stayed with United Bankers’ Bank until March of 2019, when he joined Bell.
+Todd stayed with United Bankers’ Bank until he joined Bell.

-“I’m just excited to be on board here, doing the things l love doing and having the team and resources to do it effectively,” Todd affirms.
+“I’m just excited to be doing the things l love doing and having the team and resources to do it effectively,” Todd affirms.

 Outside of work, Todd enjoys watching and listening to football – especially the Chicago Bears.
 He also likes fishing, biking and spending time with his friends and family.
 And even though he travels a lot for work, he still enjoys traveling with his family.